muhammadnaqeebasif/DataScienceSpecializationCourseWork/README.md

 # DataScienceSpecializationCourseWork

-This folder contains the course work of data specialization of coursera.
+This repository contains the course work of data specialization of coursera.